Chevron wins a round in U.S. suit against lawyer in Ecuador case

 Chevron filed a lawsuit against Donziger in New York, claiming he used bribery and fake evidence to win the historic damage award for a group of villagers who claimed the oil giant polluted an area of northeastern Ecuador.

-Ecuador’s high court had awarded the villagers $18 billion in 2011 but later cut the judgment in half.
+An Ecuadorean judge had awarded the villagers $18 billion in 2011 but the country’s high court later cut the judgment in half.

 Kaplan ruled Donziger had bribed a former judge to ghost-write the Ecuadorean judgment and committed other improprieties, finding him liable for fraud and racketeering.